 Each section below may be toggled to reveal the text and additional resources, use the CELT’s Learner-Centered Mindful Syllabus Checklist (Printable Text), or download CELT’s Learner Centered Mindful Syllabus Checklist (PDF).

 Students are responsible for living the tenets established in ISU’s Principles of Community: Respect, Purpose, Cooperation, Richness of Diversity, Freedom from discrimination, and the Honest and respectful expression of ideas.
 Visit ISU’s Principles of Community website (http://www.diversity.iastate.edu/principles-of-community)

 Class rosters are provided to the instructor with the student’s legal name.
 I will gladly honor your request to address you by an alternate name or gender pronoun.
-Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
+Please advise me accordingly early in the semester so that I may make appropriate changes to my records.

-Iowa State University is committed to proactively facilitating the well-being of all students.
-We welcome and encourage students to contact the following on-campus services for assistance regarding their physical, intellectual, occupational, spiritual, environmental, financial, social, and/or emotional needs:
+- Iowa State University is committed to proactively facilitating all students’ well-being.
+We welcome and encourage students to contact the following on-campus services for their physical, intellectual, occupational, spiritual, environmental, financial, social, and/or emotional needs: